 If you’re feeling adventurous, try the onsite zip line or one of the three via ferrata climbing routes.
 The visitor interpretation center is the perfect place to learn about the history of the park and falls.

-There is no shortage of museums in Quebec City.
+Visiting museums is one of the best things to do in Quebec City.
 Art enthusiasts will swoon over the Musee National des Beaux-Arts du Quebec, which holds over 35,000 works of art.
 Most pieces are from Quebec, making the collection unique to the region.
 There are many other artists featured within this four-building complex as well, with a large mix of old and modern art.
 An onsite restaurant extends the experience for visitors looking to enjoy a meal, too.

 The Musee de la Civilisation is another top choice for museum-goers in Quebec City.
 This family-friendly museum offers interactive exhibits suited to any age group.
 Learn about the Indigenous peoples of Quebec, as well as the first settlers and history of the people that have inhabited Quebec over time.